 Cooking Chinese food for kids can be challenging.
 That’s where orange chicken comes in.
 This menu staple is simple to make at home, and it’s 100% family-friendly.
 Sweet notes, salty tones, and tiny bites of citrus flavour bring this dish together.

-12. Chinese Pulled Beef from Suer Golden Bakes
+12. Instant Pot Chinese Pulled Beef from Suer Golden Bakes

 This is your standard pulled beef – tender, juicy, and even slightly addictive – with Chinese flair.
 It’s perfect over egg noodles or zucchini noodles, incorporating fun spices like star anise, Szechuan peppercorns, and banana shallots.
 A little spice really rounds things out!